cerebrotech/field-engineered-projects-enablement/domsed/README.md

 #### How does a mutating webhook work?

-Review file `./helm/domsed/mutation.yaml` and understand what a `MutatingWebhookConfiguration` is configured
+Review file `./helm/domsed/mutation.yaml` and understand how a `MutatingWebhookConfiguration` is configured

 How does the configuration mark the type of resources being watched and how do you add to those types?